Hilda Solis: California State Legislature

+State Assembly

 Solis had the opportunity to run for the California State Assembly when, after California's 1991 redistricting, the incumbent Dave Elder in Solis's 57th State Assembly district was shifted into another district, while her new representative retired.
 In the June 1992 Democratic primary to fill the open seat, Solis's opponents had the endorsement of powerful State Assemblyman Richard Polanco and the former incumbent.
 Solis had the support of Molina and U.S. Representative Barbara Boxer, in an effort that focused on door-to-door campaigning and featured Solis's mother making burritos for campaign volunteers.
-Solis came out on top of a three-way Democratic race, receiving 49 percent of the vote and besting her nearest competitor, future Assemblyman Ed Chavez, who received 31 percent.
-In the general election, Solis garnered 61 percent of the vote against Republican Gary Woods's 34 percent, and gained election to the Assembly.
-She was one of seven Latinos who won election to the Assembly in the wake of the redistricting and became collectively known as Los Siete.
+Solis came out on top of a three-way Democratic race, receiving 49 percent of the vote and besting her nearest competitor, future State Assemblyman Ed Chavez, who received 31 percent.
+In the general election, Solis garnered 61 percent of the vote against Republican Gary Woods's 34 percent, and gained election to the State Assembly.
+She was one of seven Latinos who won election to the State Assembly in the wake of the redistricting and became collectively known as Los Siete.
 Solis was among the most liberal of this ideologically diverse group.

 In her one term in the State Assembly, Solis was prominent in the debate on illegal immigration to the United States, backing a bill to allow immigrants in the United States illegally to attend California colleges as long as they were residing in the state.
-She backed labor and opposed the tobacco industry in supporting a bill that banned smoking in all workplaces.
+She backed labor unions and opposed the tobacco industry in supporting a bill that banned smoking in all workplaces.
 She served on committees dealing with education, labor, and environmental issues, including a new committee that dealt with groundwater contamination and landfill leakage.
 She was not known as a strong orator.